 Dip-dyeing your curls at the tips is a super chic color statement.
 It's also very convenient for the day you get over red and are ready to switch it up to some other shade -- go in for a trim and kiss those ends goodbye.

 While Amy Adams is known for her long, red locks, we like seeing them up in a sophisticated ponytail.
 Her shade here is a toned-down, very natural shade of auburn.

 Curly Ginger Hair

 If you want to try out red for nothing more than a brief moment, consider using temporary tints or colored conditioners, like this shade of ginger coloring conditioner from Overtone.

 Want a true ginger color?
 Then this hue sported by actress Christina Hendricks should be your guide.
 We love her soft waves and bangs, and she proves that bright red hair goes perfectly with an even brighter red lipstick.

 Game of Thrones actress Sophie Turner famously had fiery hair when playing Sansa Stark, so it's exciting to see her sporting a lighter hue.
 This gorgeous strawberry-blonde pairs nicely with her pale blue eyes.

-Amandla Stenberg is no stranger to a pop of color in her hair, from seafoam blues to deep purples to shimmering silvers.
+Amandla Stenberg is no stranger to a pop of color in their hair, from seafoam blues to deep purples to shimmering silvers.
 While we could go on and on, we want to highlight this stunning amber shade with architectural curls.